Richard Smoley: Love

 Smoley's contrast of "conscious love" with "transactional love" resembles the contrast between the "holy relationship" and the "special relationship" in A Course in Miracles.
-Given Smoley's evident interest in this text, it is curious that he does not make any explicit reference to these ideas in Conscious Love.
+In Conscious Love, Smoley does not directly cite A Course in Miracles, a defect to which he himself draws attention in A Theology of Love, which both credits and explicates A Course in Miracles, which must be viewed as a central influence on Smoley’s thought.

 Prophecy

 Unlike many writers on esoteric subjects, Smoley shows considerable skepticism toward prophecy, writing that "prophecies of an imminent end have all failed over and over again for the last two millennia, so the soundest conclusion is that there is nothing in them."

 In his book The Essential Nostradamus, Smoley attempts to root Nostradamus in his own context in 16th-century France.
 He contends, for example, that the mysterious figure Hister mentioned in Nostradamus's prophecies was not, as is often claimed, a prophecy of Adolf Hitler but a metonymy for the Austrian Empire of the time, on the grounds that Ister (modified by Nostradamus to "Hister") is an ancient name for the Danube, the principal river of Austria.

 Smoley's general attitude toward his subject can be summed up thusly: "I would not base any of my future plans of expectations on anything Nostradamus predicted or is imagined to have predicted."

 Elsewhere in the book Smoley discusses the larger dilemma faced by those who try to predict the future:

 The scientific or quasi-scientific futurologist can base his forecasts only on the continuation of current trends.
 And yet if we know nothing else about the future, it is that current trends do not continue.
 There are disruptions, dislocations, surprises.
 The futurologist cannot foresee these.

 The apocalyptic prophet faces no such restrictions.
 He has no incentive to predict more of the same; who would read him then?
 Consequently, he is entirely happy to foretell all kinds of upheavals, natural and supernatural—the submerging of continents, the manifestation of extraterrestrials, the shifting of the earth's pole, the return of Jesus Christ.
 In one sense, he too is right.
 Cataclysms do occur.
 But somehow they never occur in the way they were predicted.

-In an afterword prepared for the second edition of The Essential Nostradamus, Smoley is also skeptical about the then-current prophecies regarding 2012: "It seems ridiculous to me to single out specific dates."
+In an afterword prepared for the second edition of The Essential Nostradamus, Smoley also shows skepticism about the then-current prophecies regarding 2012: "It seems ridiculous to me to single out specific dates."
 He does, however, add that expectations focused on individual years highlight a belief in, and need for, a collective awakening of the human race.